NAME

 rwpmapcat --version

 The printing of ranges having a specific label may be suppressed with the --ignore-label switch.
-To have rwpmapcat to look up a label based on an IP address and then ignore all entries with the label, pass the IP address to the --ip-label-to-ignore switch.
+To have rwpmapcat to look up a label based on an IP address and then ignore all entries with that label, pass the IP address to the --ip-label-to-ignore switch.

 Option names may be abbreviated if the abbreviation is unique or is an exact match for an option.
 A parameter to an option may be specified as --arg=param or --arg param, though the first form is required for options that take optional parameters.

 Print the names of the labels that exist in the prefix map file.
+The labels are printed left-justified, one per line, with no delimiter.
+The labels will be preceded by LABELS:

 For the ranges output-type, left-justify the labels when columnar output is printed.
 Normally, the labels are right-justified.